Domestic Violence Education for Florida Nurses

 DANGER ASSESSMENT INSTRUMENT

 The Danger Assessment Instrument is an excellent tool and has been used for over 25 years by health professionals, law enforcement, and advocates.
-The tool consists of 20 questions that the client may respond to with yes/no answers.
+The tool, revised in 2019, consists of 20 questions that the client may respond to with yes/no answers.
 The various questions are weighted for risk factors associated with intimate partner homicide.
 Some of the risk factors include past death threats, partner’s employment status, and partner’s access to a gun.
-The tool is available online for certified professionals to download after they have completed a brief online training and post-test.
+Culturally competent versions are now available to evaluate same-sex and immigrant relationships for lethality.
+The tool is available online for certified professionals to download after they have completed a brief online training and post-test (Alliance for Hope, 2019).
 (See “Resources” at the end of this course.)

-It is important to remember that many victims of domestic violence may show no signs of injury at all.
-Non-fatal strangulation, which can be a strong predictor of future homicide, may leave no marks.
-Sexual assault may result in no trauma.
+It is important to remember that many victims of domestic violence may show no physical signs of injury at all.
+Nonfatal strangulation, which is a strong predictor of future homicide, may leave no marks.
+Sexual assault may result in no visible trauma.
 In fact, there may be no physical signs resulting from the top five predictors of lethality: threatening to use a weapon, threatening to kill the victim, constant jealousy, strangulation, and forced sex.

 In some cases, injuries may be apparent.
 A strangulation victim may struggle violently, which could lead to neck injuries.
 Efforts to fight back may also lead to injury on the face or hands of the assailant.
-Victims of strangulation may also experience difficulty breathing, speaking, or swallowing; nausea; vomiting; light headedness; headache; and involuntary urination and/or defecation (Training Institute on Strangulation Prevention, 2014).
+Victims of strangulation may also experience difficulty breathing, speaking, or swallowing; nausea; vomiting; light-headedness; headache; and involuntary urination and/or defecation (TISP, 2020a).